 Close all browsers.
 Click Start, Control Panel, Internet Options, Security tab, Trusted sites, Sites button, enter

 in the "Add this Web site" box, Add button.
-One should also check the "Require server verification (https:) for all sites in this zone" box.
+Also check the "Require server verification (https:) for all sites in this zone" box.
 OK, Apply.